Can Multi Jet Fusion 3D Printing Be Qualified for Production?

 Select Technology

 FAI report – A First Article Inspection (FAI) report will determine whether or not the process can maintain the part tolerance requirements.
 To get the FAI report, three or more parts will need to be analyzed from the sample run.
-Once the data is collected and analyzed, we can determine feasibility, modify the geometry if needed, and add any secondary operations.

 Finish and Color

 Multi Jet Fusion parts have a standard chalky, gray finish.
 This may be fine for internal parts, but typically external parts will benefit from a post process operation.
-We offer our proprietary SHOTSHEEN® finish at no additional charge, which offers the following benefits:

 • Finish – Instead of chalky gray, the parts have a black, semi-gloss textured finish.